huydapursuer/Competitive-Price-Analysis-Amazon-and-Flipkart/README.md

 The dataset from: https://www.kaggle.com/datasets/mandan/amazon-vs-flipkart-book-prices

-Firstly, I clean the data using Power Query and Practicing analyze it using Power Pivot Sencondly, I use Power BI to visualize key metrics, which can be useful for monitoring, understanding the price strategy of each platform
+Firstly, I clean the data using Power Query and Practicing analyze it using Power Pivot.
+Secondly, I use Power BI to visualize key metrics, which can be useful for monitoring, understanding the price strategy of each platform.

 I hope this project can be a proven record for my dedication for working in Ecommerce, Retail industr :>